-Globally and annually averaged ODP values from the 2-D model are given in Table II, along with results from the LLNL 1-D model, which can also be taken as representing the global average.
-Some HCFC ODPs are smaller in the 2-D model than the 1-D because of the effect of coarser tropospheric resolution on HCFC atmospheric lifetimes noted above.
-However the better 2-D treatment of vertical mixing and solar flux also reduces the lifetime of the reference compound CFC-11 relative to the 1-D model, which partially or completely offsets the effect of shorter HCFC lifetimes in the 2-D model.
-Some of the 2-D ODPs reported here for the HCFCs may then somewhat underestimate the true values.
-Some of this model-induced variability may be compensated by scaling the HCFC ODPs according to the observed lifetime of $\text{CH}3\text{CCl}3$ of 7.0 years.
-This represents an implicit adjustment of the average OH abundance in the model troposphere.
-These adjusted HCFC ODPs are presented in Table III.
+The shorter lifetimes of the HCFCs compared to the CFCs are shown in Table II, and the effect of the shorter lifetimes on ODP is shown in the values in Table III.
+Because of the coarser tropospheric resolution of the 2-D model leads to underestimates of HCFC lifetimes, as noted above, some of the HCFC ODPs are smaller in the 2-D model than the 1-D. However the better 2-D treatment of vertical mixing and solar flux also results in a reduced lifetime for the reference compound, CFC-11, relative to the 1-D model.
+This effect partially or completely offsets the effect of shorter HCFC lifetimes in the 2-D model.
+Some of the ODPs reported here for the HCFCs from both models may then somewhat underestimate the true values, for differing reasons.